bubbafix/openwrt-bm1707/README.md

 10. File `.ipk` is ready to be installed with `opkg install ...` command.

+**Important Notice**

+There can be hardware limitations for USB on some routers so it won't work without external USB hub.
+E.g. for TL-MR3020: https://dev.openwrt.org/ticket/11985

 ## Thanks to...

 * Maxim Integrated http://www.maximintegrated.com/ for beautiful solution.